Liverpool: Klopp explains Van Dijk, Gomez situation - Latest injury news

 The duo both suffered serious knee injuries last season (within a few days of each other in October 2020) and despite returning for Liverpool in preseason training this summer, the duo have yet to play in any preseason friendlies.

-And they won’t play on Thursday, July 29 against Hertha Berlin, Klopp told LFC TV.
+After initially saying they won’t play on Thursday, July 29 against Hertha Berlin, Klopp has now told LFC TV that Virgil van Dijk may be available for the friendly.

 That has got Liverpool fans, and everyone else, talking about how fit VVD and Gomez are and other reports suggest that Joel Matip (who missed the second half of last season through injury) and new signing Ibrahima Konate will be their first-choice center backs for the opening weeks of the 2021-22 season.